github/auto-check-element/README.md

 npm test
 ```

-TODO: Add note about uncommenting line at bottom of examples for local development
+For local development, uncomment the line at the bottom of `examples/index` and serve the page using `npx serve`.

 ## License